isb-cgc/readthedocs/docs/source/sections/data/data2/data_in_GG.rst

 reads and variants using the
 `GA4GH API <https://media.readthedocs.org/pdf/ga4gh-schemas/latest/ga4gh-schemas.pdf>`_.

-At this time, the ISB-CGC is hosting two open-access datasets in Google Genomics containing, respectively, the CCLE DNA-Seq and RNA-Seq data.
+At this time, the ISB-CGC is hosting two open-access datasets in Google Genomics containing the CCLE DNA-Seq and RNA-Seq data:

+    - 1175112317461194900  ccle-dna
+    - 2592944257098811032  ccle-rna

+And example python script
+(`query_ccle_reads.py <https://github.com/isb-cgc/examples-Python/blob/master/python/query_ccle_reads.py>`_)
+which queries these datasets can be found in our github repo.